Ryan-OH/first/README.md

 # first
-First data base for MS AI School
+My First data base in MS AI School

+## second
+for the test